Fringe-backed fire-eye

-The fringe-backed fire-eye (Pyriglena atra), for a time known as Swainson's fire-eye, is an Endangered species of bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
+The fringe-backed fire-eye (Pyriglena atra), for a time known as Swainson's fire-eye, is a Near Threatened species of bird in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
 It is endemic to Brazil.
 In Brazilian Portuguese it is called papa-taoca-da-bahia.

 Taxonomy and systematics

 The fringe-backed fire-eye was described by the English naturalist William Swainson in 1825 and given the binomial name Drymophila atra.
 The current genus Pyriglena was introduced by the German ornithologist Jean Cabanis in 1847.
 The species at times has been treated as conspecific with the white-shouldered fire-eye (P. lecucoptera) and what was at the time the white-backed fire-eye (P. leuconata); the latter has since been split into several species.

 The fringe-backed fire-eye is monotypic.

 Description

 The fringe-backed fire-eye is 16 to 18 cm long; one individual weighed 32 g.
 Adults of both sexes have bright red irises; those of immature birds are orange.
 Males are mostly glossy black with a large patch of black and white feathers between their scapulars and blackish gray underwing coverts.
 Females have yellowish brown upperparts and wings with no interscapular patch.
 Their tail is brownish black.
 Their face is olive-tinged gray with black lores and a black line above and behind the eye.
 Their chin and throat are white, their breast light yellowish olive-brown, their belly a lighter olive-brown, and their flanks, crissum, and underwing coverts dark gray-tinged olive-brown.